Table of Contents

 3. Pulmonary Shunt

 In pulmonary shunt, also known as right-to-left shunt, the venous deoxygenated blood from the right side enters the left side of the heart and systemic circulation without getting oxygenated within the alveoli.
 In simple words, shunt refers to “normal perfusion, poor ventilation.”
-The lungs are having normal blood supply, but ventilation is decreased or absent that fails to exchange gases with the incoming deoxygenated blood.
+The lungs are having a normal blood supply, but ventilation is decreased or absent that fails to exchange gases with the incoming deoxygenated blood.
 The ventilation/perfusion ratio is or near to zero.

 For example, atelectasis and cyanotic heart diseases.
 In atelectasis, the collapsed lung is not ventilated and blood within that segment fails to oxygenate.
 In cyanotic heart diseases, the blood from right side bypasses (shunts) the lungs and enter the left side, causing hypoxemia and cyanosis.